Serpyne/SoccerRobot/README.md

-Our team, *404 Not Found*, is lead by Kartik, and our builders and programmers: Jerimiah, Aryan, Keshva, Aditya, and I (Robin).
+Our team, *404 Not Found*, is led by Kartik, and our builders and programmers: Jerimiah, Aryan, Keshva, Aditya, and I (Robin).
 With a second place finish for the Term 2 In-House competition, we are aiming for first place at the next Robocup competition.
-I would like to acknoledge [@denyahnov](https://github.com/denyahnov) and his team for the IR seeker framework and giving us lots of inspiration throughout this term.
+I would like to acknoledge [@denyahnov](https://github.com/denyahnov) and his team for the IR seeker framework and giving us lots of inspiration throughout the term.

 # Index
   * ROBIN.py is what runs on the robot, which controls client-sided movement + receiving controller values